 I think I spend more time in the second floor girls’ bathroom at Lake Forest High School than I do in any one of my senior classes.

-We’re there – my best friends and I – every lunch and chance we can to steal away and smoke our Marlboro Lights; one after another, until the bell rings for class and we emerge from the swinging bathroom door, in a huge, smelly puff of smoke.
+We’re there – my best friends and me – every lunch and chance we can to steal away and smoke our Marlboro Lights; one after another, until the bell rings for class and we emerge from the swinging bathroom door in a huge, smelly puff of smoke.

-Our tobacco-less friends – and true friends they are – tolerate sitting on a cold, dirty bathroom floor, in between old, green stalls with toilets that sounde like tornados when flushed through the old pipes of the old school; and emerge from the toxic fog looking pale and sickly.
+Our tobacco-less friends – and true friends they are – tolerate sitting on a cold, dirty bathroom floor in between old, green stalls with toilets that sound like tornados when flushed through the old pipes of the old school.
+Energing from the toxic fog looking pale and sickly.

-Teen girls scatter in every direction, dousing butts in the nearest basin, uselessly waving arms and spritzing “Charlie”, so that the teacher now standing in the middle of the still-smoldering mayhem will certainly be none the wiser of the goings-on in the second floor girls’ bathroom.
+Teen girls scatter in every direction, dousing butts in the nearest basin, uselessly waving arms, and spritzing “Charlie”, so that the teacher now standing in the middle of the still-smoldering mayhem will be none the wiser of the goings-on in the second floor girls’ bathroom.

 She stands in the center of the two rows of stalls, as a fog of cigarette smoke still hangs heavy on the high ceiling, and loudly and very firmly bellows, “OUTSIDE!”, which booms against the porcelain-filled room.